-3 A Mehrotra, B Wang, G Snyder, "Telemedicine: What Should the Post-Pandemic Regulatory and Payment Landscape Look Like?"
+&lt;sup>3 A Mehrotra, B Wang, G Snyder, "Telemedicine: What Should the Post-Pandemic Regulatory and Payment Landscape Look Like?"
 The Commonwealth Fund, Issue Brief (August 2020).

-4 A Mehrotra, B Wang, G Snyder, "Telemedicine: What Should the Post-Pandemic Regulatory and Payment Landscape Look Like?
+&lt;sup>4 A Mehrotra, B Wang, G Snyder, "Telemedicine: What Should the Post-Pandemic Regulatory and Payment Landscape Look Like?"
 The Commonwealth Fund, Issue Brief (August 2020).

-5 D Velasquez, A Mehrotra, "Ensuring the Growth of Telehealth During COVID-19 Does Not Exacerbate Disparities in Care" Health Affairs (May 2020).
+&lt;sup>5 D Velasquez, A Mehrotra, "Ensuring the Growth of Telehealth During COVID-19 Does Not Exacerbate Disparities in Care" Health Affairs (May 2020).

-evidence regarding the quality of care for individuals who receive both telehealth and in-person care.^{6,7,8,9,10}

-- For individuals with conditions that require in-person interventions, the inability of telehealth providers to conduct physical exams or diagnostic testing could pose quality and safety risks without appropriate guardrails.^{11,12} - Improved access and convenience could potentially lead to overutilization and increase health care costs. - More expansive coverage of telehealth could increase risk for fraud.^{13,14}
+- Research suggests that telehealth demonstrates equal or improved quality of care as compared to in-person care for certain care services, yet there is limited evidence regarding the quality of care for individuals who receive both telehealth and in-person care.6, 7, 8, 9, 10 - For individuals with conditions that require in-person interventions, the inability of telehealth providers to conduct physical exams or diagnostic testing could pose quality and safety risks without appropriate guardrails. - Improved access and convenience could potentially lead to overutilization and increase health care costs. - More expansive coverage of telehealth could increase risk for fraud.